TUDelft-CITG/OpenCLSim/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `OpenClSim` for local development.
+Here's how to set up `OpenCLSim` for local development.

-1. Fork the `OpenClSim` repository on GitHub.
+1. Fork the `OpenCLSim` repository on GitHub.

 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/OpenClSim.git
+    $ git clone git@github.com:your_name_here/OpenCLSim.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::